grzesiek-worek/grzesiek-worek/README.md

 ![](https://img.shields.io/badge/-BPMN-0A1A5A?style=flat&logo=bpmn)

 ## Certificate:
+* May 2024: Sages - Performance testing of web applications using Apache JMeter
+* November 2023: Sages - RestAssured - automation of functional tests of REST API services
+* October 2023: Sages - Basics of REST API testing
+* September 2023: Sages - ISTQB Foundation Level - update the knowledge to the new version
 * April 2023: ISTQB Foundation Level
-* September 2023: update the knowledge to the new version ISTQB Foundation Level

 ## Courses:
 * March - May 2023: Automation Tester, Coders Lab